These Vegan Chocolate Chip Orange Cookies are subtly spiced, flavoured with zesty orange and studded with dark chocolate.

 - 3 heaped tablespoons Biscoff spread

-- 1 tablespoon orange essence (you can substitute this with orange liqueur, orange juice or grated orange zest)
+- 1 tablespoon orange extract (or sub with orange liqueur or grated orange zest)

-- Handful of candied orange peel, cut into small pieces
+- Handful of candied orange peel, roughly chopped

 - Optional: 1 teaspoon cinnamon/pinch of nutmeg

-- Sift in the flour (and spices) and a splash of milk and mix again until the mixture becomes cookie dough-like in texture
+- Sift in the flour, baking powder (and spices) and a splash of milk and mix again until the mixture becomes cookie dough-like in texture

-- Cover a baking tray with greased baking paper and use your hands to mould the mixture into 12 cookies of identical size – I find the best way to do this is to make 12 balls of equal size and then press down on them with a fork afterwards.
-For me, this achieves the best thickness
+- Cover a baking tray with greased baking paper and use your hands to mould the mixture into 12 cookies of identical size – I find the best way to do this is to make 12 balls of equal size and then press down on them with a fork afterwards

 - Bake in oven for around 8 minutes